-Found a sick, injured or orphaned native animal?
-Contact one of these organisations to get help.
+Found an injured, orphaned or distressed animal?
+Contact one of these groups to help.

 Time is often one of the most important factors when caring for a sick, injured, orphaned or distressed animal.
 There are a number of organisations you can contact no matter what time of the day or where you are located that can provide emergency help for wildlife.

 Native wildlife – contact Healesville Sanctuary’s Australian Wildlife Health Centre

 Healesville Sanctuary has an onsite veterinary clinic that assists injured, sick and orphaned wildlife.

 Phone: (03) 5957 2829